 Located in Co.
-Tipperary, Ireland, Cashel Blue is produced by the Grubb family, who have a long tradition of food and farming in the area.
+Tipperary, Ireland, Cashel Farmhouse Cheesemakers is a family farm with a long tradition of food and farming in the area.

-For cheesemaking, the milk is pasteurized, cooled, inoculated with the Penicillin Roqueforti culture, and left at 89°F to ripen and allow the acidity to rise.
+During cheesemaking the milk is pasteurized, cooled, inoculated with Penicillium Roqueforti culture, and left at 89°F to ripen and allow the acidity to rise.
 Rennet is then added and the milk is left to coagulate for an hour.
 After the curd is cut, it is allowed to rest for another hour before being removed from the vat in a linen cloth, drained and transferred into the molds.

 For the next two or three days cheeses are left to drain and turned regularly until they are dry enough for salting and piercing.
 The piercing process involves the cheeses being placed on a turntable and rotated whilst being pierced with long stainless steel needles.
 This allows air to enter the cheese, which then reacts with the enzymes and causes the development of the blue veins.